legendum/plano/README.md

     });

 Once your Plano server is running, you can make API calls to it from multiple servers.
+The only restrictions are:
-The only restriction is that just one Plano server process may run at a time on each address and port.
+1. Just one Plano server process may run at a time on each address and port.
+2. The same databases cannot be served by more than one Plano server process.

 All Plano API methods return `Promise` objects.
 See https://www.promisejs.org/ for details if you're not familiar with them.